waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Segmented Dungeons:** Complex dungeons (e.g., Mt.
 Moon) have isolated segments per floor, accessed via specific warps.
 Systematically explore warps.
 *   **1x1 Warps:** Step off and back on if activation is tricky.
 *   Trust game state `reachable: no` for warp/object accessibility.
-*   **Item Pickup:** Items are picked up by facing them and pressing 'A', not by walking onto their tile.
+*   **Item Pickup:** Items are picked up by facing them and pressing 'A' *when the screen is clear*, not by walking onto their tile.

 ## Battle Strategy
 *   Precise battle menu navigation.
 Mind type matchups & PP. Internalize ROM hack type changes.